 Improving your sales numbers

 When I first set out to increase my sales I was a bit overzealous.
 My business helps introverted men get dates.
-At first, I had next to no filters in terms of who I would take on as a client.
+At first, I had next to no filters regarding who I would take on as a client.
 As a result, I got a lot of clients with troubles beyond my expertise or clients who just flaked.
 It didn’t feel good.

 But then I realized I should look at my BEST client.
-What was different about him, compared to the others?
+What was different about him compared to the others?
 Well, he respected himself, was growth-oriented, and positive.
-Wow, total breath of fresh air.
+Wow, a total breath of fresh air.

 So I started reworking all my copy on my site and in my emails to speak to THAT guy.

 I found the more I showed deep respect to my customers and the more I spoke their language, the more fun I had, the better results they had, and the more good sales I made.